No advice fee

 Once the valuation is complete and your application is approved, we’ll send you and your solicitor the offer.
 Your solicitor will discuss the offer with you and make sure you understand the implications of a later life mortgage.
 It’s important to take their legal advice before you sign and accept the offer.

-If you have applied for a Retirement Interest Only Mortgage you must insure your property for at least the amount set out in your Mortgage Offer.
-This should be sufficient to cover the cost of rebuilding the property.07
+If you have applied for a later life mortgages you must insure your property for at least the amount set out in your Mortgage Offer.
+This should be sufficient to cover the cost of rebuilding the property.08